dagger/dagger/docs/learn/1007-kubernetes.md

 `kube/config.cue` configuration has following change:

-- definition of a new `ecrCreds` value that contains ecr credentials for remote image push to GCR
+- definition of a new `gcrCreds` value that contains ecr credentials for remote image push to GCR

 ```cue title="todoapp/kube/config.cue"
 package main